weemo/Weemo.js/examples/External attendee sample/README.md

 * For staging plartfom the server auth URL is: 'https://oauths-ppr.weemo.com/auth/'
 * For production platform use: https://oauths.weemo.com/auth/

-> See with weemo support if you have a doubt about the platform your are using.
+> See with Weemo support if you have a doubt about the platform your are using.

 Fill Domain and Profile values: